The Great Banquet – Isaiah 25

 Reflection

-The pall of suffering and death has touched all of us at one time or another.
-This is not the life that God ever wants for us.
-Christ came the first time to restore to us a holy relationship with God and the abundant life that gives.
-He will come the second time to fulfill His promise of a world without tears and injustice, an eternally joyful kingdom that begins with a great and wonderful banquet.
-Be there!
+The pain of suffering, loss, and death has touched us all at one time or another.
+This is not the life that God wants for us.
+Christ came the first time to restore us to a holy relationship with the Father, with abundant life.
+Jesus will come a second time to fulfill His promise of a world without tears or injustice, establishing an eternal, joyful kingdom which will begin with a great and wonderful banquet.
+Let’s choose to be there!

-Lord, thank You for inviting me to the great banquet celebrating Your kingdom coming upon the whole earth.
-I want to be there, and joyfully accept Your invitation offered to me through the death and resurrection of Jesus Christ.
-Thank You!
-In Jesus name we pray, Amen.
+Lord, thank You for inviting me to the great banquet celebrating Your kingdom that will come upon the whole earth.
+I do want to be there, and joyfully accept Your invitation offered to me by faith through the death and resurrection of Jesus Christ.
+We thank You, praise You, and worship You.
+We pray this in Jesus’ name, Amen.